scaccogatto/vue-waypoint/README.md

 Waypoint first trigger is on page load, this means it *actually* triggers its own `callback` with `direction = undefined` (yes, we can't determine direction if no scroll has been made by the user)

+You may need an [IntersectionObserver](https://github.com/w3c/IntersectionObserver/tree/master/polyfill) polyfill for browsers like IE11

 ## How to use with Nuxt

 You have to make certain changes when using vue-waypoint in a nuxt application mainly because it is designed for client side.
 Otherwise this could cause errors due to references to the `window` object.